outofjungle/outofjungle-kicad-library/README.md

 # outofjungle-kicad-library

-A custom KiCad component library for M5Stack microcontroller modules and supporting components, designed for IoT and embedded systems projects.
+A custom KiCad component library organized by manufacturer, designed for IoT and embedded systems projects.

 ## Components